- Arguments In A Relationships

 - Know when to step back: Many heated arguments can be avoided if you know when to take a step back in a conversation.
 Tell your spouse that you need time to think about the issue.
 This will help you come up with a solution.

 - Never use abusive language: No matter how bad things are, do not use abusive language.
 Do not use foul words as it will only aggravate the situation.
 Also, use ‘I’ statements instead of ‘you’ statements.
 For instance, “I feel ignored when you don’t listen to me” instead of “You always ignore or neglect me.”
-Having open conversations are more productive.
+Having open conversations is more productive.

 - Be clear about what you want from your spouse: If you are frustrated with each other, don’t let that slide.
 When frustrations pile up they can lead to major trouble.
-Let your partner know that you are unhappy and tell them that you would appreciate if they can change their ways.
+Let your partner know that you are unhappy and tell them that you would appreciate it if they can change their ways.